dottagoa/reactionfirst-bot/README.md

 ## 1) Install git and Node

--   Windows users should install and use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) and should also **follow the Linux instructions.**
+-   Windows users should **install and use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)** and follow the Linux instructions based on the distribution being used.

 -   **macOS users can use [Homebrew](https://brew.sh)** to install both Git _and_ Node: